judge-meister/mandlebrot_set/README.md

 #### Requirements

  * python3.9 (at least)
- * MPFR - Multi Precision Floating Point Library
+ * MPFR - Multi Precision Floating Point Library (this requires GMP)
- * PyGame - python modules for writing games, provides input event loops and rendering
+ * Python PyGame - python modules for writing games, provides input event loops and rendering
+ * Python PIL - Image library
+ * Python setuptools - for building distributable modules
+ * Python dev package - to provide Python.h

 ### Linux

-Both PyGame and the MPRF library can be installed through most package managers in Linux.
+Both the MPRF library and the python dependencies can be installed through most package managers in Linux.

-Clone the repository and use 'make' to build the python module.
+Clone the repository 'cd src' and use 'make' to build the python module.

 ### MacOS

 I used homebrew to install the MPRF library on MacOS 10.15, but I'm sure its available via MacPorts also.
-Because I'm running an older version of MacOS which only comes with python2 I also installed Python3 along with PyGame via homebrew.
+Because I'm running an older version of MacOS which only comes with python2 I also installed Python3 along with PyGame and the other python dependencies via homebrew.
 You'll also require the gcc compiler from either homebrew or macports as I have no intention of setting up an Xcode project.

-The same as for Linux, clone the repository and use 'make' to build the python module.
+The same as for Linux, clone the repository, 'cd src' and use 'make' to build the python module.

 ## Running